J. Clay Hurdle

 • 4-H State Specialist in Leadership and Civic Engagement

-Dr. J. “Clay” Hurdle obtained a Ph.D. in Agricultural Education and Communication (Leadership Development) from the University of Florida in 2023.
+Dr. J. “Clay” Hurdle obtained a Ph.D. in Agricultural Education and Communication (Specialization: Leadership Development) from the University of Florida in 2023.
 He also holds certifications in Leadership in Agriculture and Natural Resources as well as Teaching and Learning in Agricultural and Life Sciences.
-Dr. Hurdle’s scholastic interests include leadership pedagogy, intercollegiate athletic leadership, global leadership, team leadership/group development, youth leadership development, Extension administration and governance, and intercultural communication in the context of serving Extension clientele.
+Dr. Hurdle’s scholastic interests include positive youth development, the teaching and learning of leadership, leadership identity development, leadership life skills development, and land-grant university history.
+His expertise is in qualitative and mixed methods designs.
+He also conducts needs assessments and program evaluations.

-From a programmatic standpoint, Dr. Hurdle is interested in developing opportunities for 4-H youth and Extension volunteers to enhance their capacity for leadership both within their 4-H experiences as well as within their communities.
-Additionally, he seeks to develop civic engagement curriculum predicated on positive youth development principles and experiential learning.
+From a programmatic standpoint, Dr. Hurdle is interested in developing opportunities for 4-H youth, volunteers, and Extension professionals to enhance their capacity for leadership both within 4-H as well as their communities, be they rural or urban.
+Additionally, he seeks to inspire youth to civically engage, instilling in young people an interest in issues-based education, volunteerism, and local government.

 Areas of Expertise